Adarsh077/wikiTooltip/README.md

 # Wikitooltip

-Wikitooltip is a Javascript library to display wikipedia data inside a materilized designed card in the form of tooltip when the user hovers over particular elem.
+Wikitooltip is a Javascript library to display wikipedia data inside a materilized designed card in the form of tooltip when the user hovers over particular element.

 ![alt text](https://i.imgur.com/vvkXEz5.png "Title Demo")